frbuccoliero/HighSierraAspire5750G/README.md

 # Credits
 Thanks to iCanaro, Baio and Gengik from macos86.it who helped me a lot while setting up this whole bunch of stuff.

-# Contacts
-You can find me on twitter @zipippino